How to Prepare and Show Up Like a Top Candidate

 Yes, overdressing can be an issue sometimes.
 This could be dismissive to the interviewers.

-Silent your phone, at the least!
+Silence your phone, at least!

 The phone may ring and cause distractions, a nuisance to the interviewers.